Updated: Jun 1

 (2) If there is reason to believe that such person comes under the provisions of section 41, a police officer shall re-arrest him.

 (3) If there is reason to believe that he has committed a non- cognizable offence, and he refuses on the demand of a police officer to give his name and residence or gives a name or residence which such officer has reason to believe to be false, he shall be dealt with under the provisions of section 42; but if there is no sufficient reason to believe that he has committed any offence, he shall be at once released.

 Arrest by Magistrate (Section 44 CrPc):

 (1) When an offence is committed in the presence of a Magistrate, whether Executive or Judicial, within his local jurisdiction, he may himself arrest or order any person to arrest the offender, and may thereupon, subject to the provisions herein contained as to bail, commit the offender to custody.

 (2) Any Magistrate, whether Executive or Judicial, may at any time arrest or direct the arrest, in his presence, within his local jurisdiction, of any person for whose arrest he is competent at the time and in the circumstances to issue a warrant.

-A judicial custody may extend up to the period of 90 days if the person is arrested in connection to a crime which is punishable by an imprisonment of 10 years or more, life imprisonment, and capital sentence.
-In any other case, the judicial custody of such person may extend up to the period of 60 days.
+Judicial custody may extend up to a period of 90 days if the person is arrested in connection to a crime that is punishable by an imprisonment of 10 years or more, life imprisonment, and capital sentence.
+In any other case, the judicial custody of such person may extend up to a period of 60 days.
 After the period of 60 or 90 days, the person is entitled to bail, till the time police have not filed the charge sheet.
 Once the police file the charge sheet, the person cannot claim bail as a matter of right.